seancoutinho/seancoutinho/README.md

 - 🗄️ **Database Aficionado:** I work with both **SQL** and **NoSQL** databases, choosing the right tool for the job every time.
 - 🧩 **API Architect:** Crafting efficient, powerful APIs with **GraphQL** is one of my favorite things to do.
 - 📦 **Supabase Wizard:** Leveraging the power of Supabase for real-time, scalable applications is my jam.
+- 🛡️ TypeScript Advocate: I love TypeScript for the safety and clarity it brings to my code, minimizing bugs and maximizing productivity.

 ## My Code, My Craft
 Code isn't just something I write; it's something I *craft*.
 I believe in clean, maintainable code that doesn't just work but works beautifully.
 Whether it's building a complex API or designing a pixel-perfect UI, I approach every project with creativity and precision.